-At nearly \$1.1 billion and 70 percent of total sales, California is its own largest market for wood and paper products.
-The majority (75 percent) of lumber remains in the state, whereas just over half (52 percent) of output from the residue-utilizing sector is retained in-state.
-Almost all of the energy and electricity produced by the bioenergy sector are also used in-state.
+bioenergy sector are also used in-state.
 Veneer and other primary wood products are sold in higher proportions out of state with 95 percent of veneer and other products sold to the Far West states.
 The sale of veneer to plywood and LVL mills in Oregon accounts for much of these sales.

 The Far West states make up the second largest market for primary wood products made in California, at \$152 million or 10 percent of 2006 sales; primarily through lumber and veneer sales.
 About 5 percent of all lumber is bought by users in these states, and lumber constitutes 34 percent of sales to the region.
-The Rockies accounted for 5 percent of California's primary forest industry sales, the majority of it (88 percent) lumber.
-The North Central states received 4 percent of total sales value, again most of it lumber (97 percent).
+The Rocky Mountain States accounted for 5 percent of California's primary forest industry sales, the majority of it (88 percent) in the form of lumber.
+The North Central states received 4 percent of total sales value, again most of it as lumber (97 percent).
 Sales to the Northeast totaled just over \$30 million, or about 2 percent of total California primary wood product sales, while sales to the South approached \$23 million, or a little over 1 percent.

 Exports constituted a larger percentage of California's total primary wood products sales in 2006 relative to earlier years.
-An estimated \$111 million in products went to Canada and the Pacific Rim countries, about 7 percent of total sales, this compares to \$77 million or 4 percent in 2000.
-The bulk (\$103 million) of foreign-country sales during 2006 was generated from the residue-utilizing sector.
+An estimated \$111 million in products went to Canada and the Pacific Rim countries, about 7 percent of total sales; this compares to \$77 million or 4 percent in 2000.
+The bulk (\$103 million) of sales to foreign countries during 2006 was generated from the residue-utilizing sector.